djgroen/FabSim3/docs/advanced_topics.md

 ```

-* The combination of `#!python **args` in the declaration with `#!python update_environment(args)` at the start of the function allows users to specify arbitrary arguments on the command line, and to have those automatically loaded in to the FabSim3 environment.
+* The combination of `#!python **args` in the declaration with `#!python update_environment(args)` at the start of the function allows users to specify arbitrary arguments on the command line, and to have those automatically loaded into the FabSim3 environment.
 * `#!python with_config()` loads in input files into FabSim3.
 * `#!python execute(put_configs,config)` copies the configuration information to the right directory at the remote resource.
 On the last line, LAMMPS is run remotely (shown by `#!python script="lammps"`), and the values of args are passed on to that function as well, overriding the default `wall_time` and `memory` specification on that line if the user has specified those variables explicitly already.